aarzuc/aarzuc/resume.md

-Name: Aarzu Choudhary
+Aarzu Choudhary
-Education:
-First-year at Northeastern University
+Data Science and Business Administration major at Northeastern University Expected Graduation date: May 2027
-Graduate from Deep Run High School